szermatt/visual-replace/docs/source/usage.rst

 After typing a few characters of the string to match `visual-replace` enters preview mode, and highlights the matches.
 It also scrolls the window to keep at least one example of matches visible.
 You can also press up and down to go through the matches.
-Don't worry, though: the cursor goes back to the original position once you leave Visual Replace.

 In Visual Replace mode: